PUC Approves Chisholm Trail Water District Consolidation

 "We can now move forward with our plans to fully consolidate the operation and build a much more robust system to serve the entire area," says Wes Wright, systems engineering director for the City of Georgetown.

 The City is planning to expand interconnections with other water systems, replace aging infrastructure, build additional storage, and obtain additional water resources to support the former Chisholm Trail district service area.

-The City of Georgetown serves about 22,500 water accounts representing about 56,000 customers in a 70 square-mile service area that includes Georgetown and surrounding areas.
-Chisholm Trail SUD serves about 7,633 water accounts representing about 19,000 customers in a 377 square-mile service area that extends northwest from Georgetown into Bell and Burnet counties.
-Most Chisholm Trail customers are in or near the City of Georgetown extra-territorial jurisdiction, which includes unincorporated areas up to 3.5 miles beyond city limits.
+The City of Georgeotown serves about 25,000 water accounts representing about 62,500 customers in a 70 square-mile area that includes Georgetown and surrounding areas.
+The former Chisholm Trail district served about 8,700 water accounts representing about 21,750 customers in a 377 square-mile servie area that extends northwest from Georgetown into Bell and Burnet counties.
+Most of the customers in the former Chisholm Trail district are in or near the City of Georgetown extra-territorial jurisdiction, which includes unincorporated areas up to 3.5 miles beyond city limits.